xflagstudio/requiem/README.md

 # ReQUIem

-QuicTransport (WebTransport over QUIC) framework for Elixir.
+This is Elixir framework for running QuicTransport(WebTransport over QUIC) server.

 This library depends on [cloudflare/quiche](https://github.com/cloudflare/quiche).